pauljosephatay/ng-find-me/README.md

 An over-kill implementation for its use case.
 Only built as an exercise.
 Built using nrwl cli following feature-shell pattern, ngrx for state management and rxjs reactive approach of programming.

+The client users api library is generated out from the backend's swagger.json.
+For medium to large backend apis, generating the boilerplates saves time and effort.

+``apps/ng-find-me``

 ### E2E/Feature Tests Result

 Feature tests are found in `apps/ng-find-me-e2e`